Water Around Your Furnace in the Summer — Indianapolis Guide

 During normal operation, your air conditioner produces a significant amount of water in the form of condensation from your evaporator coil.
 That water gets channeled to the drain line—most often a 3/4 inch, white PVC pipe—and then flows to a floor drain, sump pump, or another type of drain.

 When working properly, the only sign of water should be a periodic dripping noise.
-You should never see water on or around your indoor system, just hear it.
+You shouldn’t see water on or around your indoor system—you should only hear it dripping.
 If you do, then it’s a sign that something’s not functioning correctly.

-If you’re proactive and have regular preventative maintenance done on your air conditioner, most risks of water damage are mitigated.
-But if it’s too late and you’re already seeing water around your furnace, here are the likely causes and the steps to take to avoid costly hvac repairs.
+Regular preventative maintenance on your air conditioner can help prevent most water damage issues.
+If you’re already seeing water around your furnace, here are the likely causes and steps to take.

-Common Causes For Water Leaking Around Your Furnace
+Common Causes of Water Leaking Around Your Furnace

 PVC Drain Line Plugged